codio-content/HTML_and_CSS_II-Margins_padding_and_the_box_model/.guides/content/Margin-or-padding---4954.md

 ![](.guides/img/multi-background-zoom.png)

-Basically margins are not part of an element, while paddings are part of an element, that why background-color applies to padding and to margins.
+Basically margins are not part of an element, while paddings are part of an element, that's why background-color applies to padding and to margins.
 That's why padding is respected everytime, because it makes the element bigger, margin on the other end, is just a constraint on the distance relative to other elements around.

 In general it is best to use margins to put space between elements, except if there is a background-color and/or a border.
 You can also combine both margins and paddings, this it totally valid.